 While individual usage will vary, the national average is approximately 1,500 - 1,800 gallons per person per month.
 This water consumption is based on normal usage for household cooking, cleaning, and bathing.
 A family of four can receive rural water service for approximately $2.00 per day.

 Yes!
-IRUA has begun sending automated phone calls to our customers for several reasons.
-It may come from a 1-800 number, or from our 641-792-7011 office number.
+IRUA sends automated phone calls to our customers for several reasons.
+It may come from a 1-800 number, 641-321-3646, or from our 641-792-7011 office number.
 The calls are regarding service alerts, past due payments, disconnection notices, potential leak alerts, or high usage alerts.
 Please listen to the entire message.
-Call the Newton or Grundy Center locations for more details regarding the status of your account if you have questions about the information provided.
+Call the Newton location for more details regarding the status of your account if you have questions about the information provided.

 Rural water service will provide your property with a safe, dependable supply of softened water now and in the future.
 When making a decision about installing rural water at your property, consider the costs associated with operating your existing water supply.
 You may also want to consider the quality of your water and how environmental factors may be impacting your supply now and in the future.
 Rural water is a personal decision, but more than 35,000 people in central and northeast Iowa agree rural water positively impacts their lives.